MicrosoftDocs/azure-devops-docs/docs/work/backlogs/define-features-epics.md

 Open each item (double-click, or press Enter to open the selected item) and add all the info you want to track.
 Enter as much detail as the team needs to understand the scope, estimate the work required, develop tests, and ensure that the end product meets acceptance criteria.

 >[!NOTE]
->**Reminder:** The following screenshots illustrate the work item form for Team Services.
-Your forms may differ depending on what you have enabled, what process you chose when creating your team project&mdash;[Agile](../guidance/agile-process.md), [Scrum](../guidance/scrum-process.md), or [CMMI](../guidance/cmmi-process.md)&mdash;and what platform you're working from, Team Services or TFS.
+>**Reminder:** The following screenshots illustrate the work item form for VSTS.
+Your forms may differ depending on what you have enabled, what process you chose when creating your team project&mdash;[Agile](../guidance/agile-process.md), [Scrum](../guidance/scrum-process.md), or [CMMI](../guidance/cmmi-process.md)&mdash;and what platform you're working from, VSTS and TFS.

 <img src="_img/org-backlog-feature-form-ts-new-nav.png" alt="Feature work item form, Agile process, Add details to a feature" style="border: 2px solid #C3C3C3;" />